-We are launching this lecture series in honor of Lee Rainwater – our colleague, coauthor, mentor, and friend.
-The series will recognize Lee’s brilliant and creative academic career as well as his role as founding Research Director of the Luxembourg Income Study (LIS).
+This lecture series, launched in 2017, is in honor of Lee Rainwater – our colleague, coauthor, mentor, and friend.
+The series recognizes Lee’s brilliant and creative academic career as well as his role as founding Research Director of the Luxembourg Income Study (LIS).

-The series – which will begin in spring 2017 – will feature an annual lecture, with the speakers to be chosen by a committee comprised of the series’ donors.
-The location of the lectures will alternate between Harvard University (where Lee spent much of his career) and the Graduate Center of the City University of New York (which houses the US Office of LIS).
+The series features an annual lecture, with the speakers selected by a committee comprised of the series’ donors.
+The location of the lectures alternates between Harvard University (where Lee spent much of his career) and the Graduate Center of the City University of New York (which houses the US Office of LIS).

-The series will be designed to highlight new research within the many substantive areas where Lee made profound intellectual contributions, including poverty, inequality, urban culture, and social policy, and it will span both American and cross-national studies.
-To honor Lee’s remarkable career trajectory, the series will include scholars using an array and mix of methods – theoretical, qualitative/ethnographic, and quantitative – and from multiple disciplines, including sociology, economics, political science, and policy studies.
-In short, we intend to include scholars whose work will capture “all of Lee”, from Behind Ghetto Walls and What Money Buys to, thirty years later, Poor Kids in a Rich Country and Wealth and Welfare States – and countless contributions in between.
+The series aims to highlight new research within the many substantive areas where Lee made profound intellectual contributions, including poverty, inequality, urban culture, and social policy, and spans both American and cross-national studies.
+To honor Lee’s remarkable career trajectory, the series includes scholars using an array and mix of methods – theoretical, qualitative/ethnographic, and quantitative – and from multiple disciplines, including sociology, economics, political science, and policy studies.
+In short, we intend to include scholars whose work captures “all of Lee”, from Behind Ghetto Walls and What Money Buys to, thirty years later, Poor Kids in a Rich Country and Wealth and Welfare States – and countless contributions in between.
 Invited lecturers will be chosen to reflect a diversity of backgrounds.

-The series will be administered by Janet Gornick and Tim Smeeding.
+The series is administered by Janet Gornick and Tim Smeeding.

 - The Rainwater Family

 - Irv Garfinkel and Sara McLanahan